Dr Xuenong Bo, MB, MSc, PhD

 Before joining Queen Mary University of London (QMUL), his main research interest was on the characterization and molecular cloning of ATP receptors.
 After the appointment in QMUL, he shifted his research focus to promoting axonal regeneration of injured neurons using gene-targeting techniques.
 The strategies used include targeting the signalling pathways of axon growth inhibitors, modifying the CNS environment by viral vector-mediated expression of polysialic acid, transplanting genetically modified Schwann cells into the injured CNS.
 He also studied the involvement of extracellular ATP and its receptors in nerve injury and repair.
-Recently he started to study the involvement of microglia in neuronal death in an animal model of multiple sclerosis, in neuropathic pain, and in conditioning effect on axonal regeneration.
+In recent years he studied the involvement of colony stimulating factor-1 and its receptor in neuronal death in an animal model of multiple sclerosis, in neuropathic pain, and in conditioning effect on axonal regeneration.

 Wu D, Lee S, Luo J, Xia H, Gushchina S, Richardson PM, Yeh J, Krügel U, Franke H, Zhang Y, Bo X.(2018).
 Intraneural injection of ATP stimulates regeneration of primary sensory axons in the spinal cord.
 J Neurosci.
 38, (6) 1351-1365.